MariaDragoumi/MariaDragoumi/README.md

 I'm Maria, a Data Scientist with a background in Physics and five years of experience in research on Computational Material Science and Theoretical Quantum Chemistry.
 I love math and I am always intrigued when a new challenge comes my way.
 Currently, I am on the hunt for Machine Learning and AI challenges.

-I love coding with python and the numerous possibilities that it provides, but I am also skilled in programming with FORTRAN and using MPI for parallel programming for challenging computations.
+I love coding with python and the numerous possibilities that it provides, but I am also skilled in programming with FORTRAN and using MPI parallel programming for challenging computations.